Dreaming381/Latios-Framework/Documentation~/Kinemation Animation and Rendering/Getting Started - Part 4.md

 But there’s a trick.
 If the parent has a fully computed `OptimizedBoneToRoot` matrix, we only need to multiply our matrix with that.
-And if we iterated through our buffer from start to end, that will always be the case.
-Kinemation conversion orders the bones such that each parent is always before its children.
+And if we iterated through our buffer from start to end, this will always be the case.
+Kinemation baking orders the bones such that each parent is always before its children.
 That means we just have to do this:

 ```csharp